Lie algebras and Higher torsion in p-groups: Introduction

 The dga we construct $E[\mathfrak{L}] = \Lambda^*(\mathfrak{L}^*) \otimes Poly(\mathfrak{L}^*)$ comes equipped with a spectral sequence that is constructed in the appendix and functions in some sense as an algebraic classifying complex for the co-Lie algebra $\mathfrak{L}^*$ much like $EG$ does for a Lie group $G$.

 Interestingly enough, this seemingly specialized dga carries a lot of structure.
 Over fields of characteristic zero and for nondegenerate Lie algebras (Killing form nondegenerate), one has an isomorphism of $\mathfrak{L}$-modules between $ad$ and $ad^*$.
-Furthermore using the Poincare-Birkoff-Witt theorem one can identify $Poly(ad)$ with $U(\mathfrak{L})$ as filtered modules and $Poly(ad^*)$ with $U(\mathfrak{L})^*$ as graded modules where $U(\mathfrak{L})$ is the universal enveloping algebra of $\mathfrak{L}$ equipped with the {\bf adjoint} action.
-(Throughout this paper $U(\mathfrak{L})$ and its dual will always be equipped with the adjoint action and not the left or right translation action!)
+Furthermore using the Poincare-Birkoff-Witt theorem one can identify $Poly(ad)$ with $U(\mathfrak{L})$ as filtered modules and $Poly(ad^*)$ with the filtered dual $U(\mathfrak{L})^*$ as graded modules where $U(\mathfrak{L})$ is the universal enveloping algebra of $\mathfrak{L}$ equipped with the {\bf adjoint} action.
+(Throughout this paper $U(\mathfrak{L})$ and its filtered dual $U(\mathfrak{L})^*$ will always be equipped with the adjoint action and not the left or right translation action!
+The filtered dual consists of functionals on the filtered universal enveloping algebra with support in one of the filtration levels, i.e., functionals that vanish on elements of high enough "degree".
+This is analogous to the graded dual construction.
+Note it is a proper subspace of the vector space dual as it does not allow for functionals which do not vanish on elements of arbitrarily high "degree".)
 Thus $E[\mathfrak{L}]$ as a dga is nothing other than the canonical Koszul complex computing $H^*(\mathfrak{L}, U(\mathfrak{L})^*)$.
 In this context it is important to point out that over fields of characteristic zero, $H^*(\mathfrak{L}, U(\mathfrak{L})^*)$ can be identified with the cohomology of the free loop space of $BG$ in the case that $G$ is a compact, connected Lie group with Lie algebra a real form for $\mathfrak{L}$ as we will see in this paper in the case that $G$ is semisimple as a byproduct of our analysis of this spectral sequence.

 The cohomology of the free loop space $\Lambda M$ on a manifold $M$ has been an object of intense study in the last decade due to the existence of a ``string multiplication'' introduced by Chas and Sullivan (See \cite{CS}) and the structure of a Batalin-Vilkovisky algebra with string theoretic interpretations, (see \cite{GW}, \cite{Ma}).